DS2L/Proof-of-Phishing-Smart-Contracts/README.md

 # Overview

-This repository contains verification snapshots for **phishing contracts** that were observed performing **simulation-transaction attacks**.
+This repository contains verification snapshots for **phishing contracts** that were observed performing **transaction simulation phishing attacks**.
-Each phishing contract has its own folder under `Ethereum_unlabelled_phishing_contracts/`, named exactly by the contract address.
-Inside each contract folder there is a `tx_history` file which documents representative the testing result of phisshing contracts.
+Each phishing contract has its own folder under `Ethereum_unlabelled_phishing_contracts/`, named by the contract address.
+Inside each contract folder, there is a `tx_history` file which documents our testing result of phishing contracts.

 ---